Trauma-Team-International/ICUSIM/README.md

 ### Why?

 - Make forecasts to increased preparadness
-- Test plausibility of forecasts made with other method
+- Test plausibility of forecasts made with other methods

 <hr>